 This is Tex’s 12th foal crop.
 He puts very thick and muscular foals on the ground with very nice muscle expression on them as well as a lot of athleticism and as they develop they have a lot of vigor.
 The oldest ones have been started under saddle by various buyers and we are hearing good things from all of them.
 The Paddys Irish Whiskey horses are making a name for themselves in everything from cutting to cowhorse events to roping horses and are very versatile—Tanquery Gin, Doc O’Lena, Docs Starlight, Poco Tivio, Peppy San Badger.

 Odessa should have a nice disposition, giving every indication plus speed and cow combination.
 She should be able to be an all-around performance horse, but barrel racers need to take notice of the speed she adds on her bottom side.
 Her 2019 full brother, Paddys Gin Sahara JW, has stuck around through the winter and early spring so we were able to watch him mature and we are very pleased with this cross.
-We will be keeping her for now but do please let us know if you are interested in her.

 Genetic 5 Panel Results